TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 in some cases.
 Pressing the red Pad [0] will cycle through 4 possible combinations of Source and Destination for SDCard Orange) or Flash (White) storage - for example display shows: White Source M 01  Orange Target A 50

-Composed Macro --> Destination (Composed with the Macro Editor) Link Macro     --> Destination (Set target = T04, enter a01a02d01r06a03, press [Lnk], then press [T4] to run it) Unlink Macro   --> Source
+Composed Macro --> Destination (Composed with the Macro Editor) mM,sS,tT 01-24 or aA,kK 01-99
+Link Macro     --> Destination (Set target = T04, enter a01a02d01r06a03, press [Lnk], then press [T4] to run it) Unlink Macro   --> Source
-Rename Macro   --> Source -> Destination (both on same storage) or enter names with = inbetween: Oldname=Newname Remove Macro   --> Source or enter name - if "k00" entered K1-K24 BSD 3-byte macro-defines cleared (no files)
+Rename Macro   --> Source -> Destination (both on same storage) or enter names with = inbetween: Oldname=Newname Remove Macro   --> Source or enter name - if "k00" entered K1-K24 BSD 3-byte macro-defines cleared (not files)
 Send Macro     --> Source
 Copy Macro     --> Source -> Destination or use Name1=Name2 to copy to/from any combination of SDCard/Flash
-Timer Macro    --> Source
+                   If the Destination is Knn then the Source file content is copied to the K keys Macrobank nn Timer Macro    --> Source
 List Macro     --> Source or enter name
 Save Macro     --> Source name, entered data or else macro content saved to Flash/SDCard.
                    Also used to save all 24 macros/strings (same as using *sm,s,t*) - load with *fs,t,m*
                    Also used to save *Codes to a file that can be executed the same as other macros

-Note 2: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat It cycles through 1-99 in about 5 seconds.
+Note 2: To choose between Macro A or K = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat It cycles through 1-99 in about 5 seconds.

 Note 3: If a shorter string replaces a longer string end the shorter string with a NULL char - press [GUI]3x and then press [ADD] at the end of shorter string.
 For example Key [S2] contains "notepad" which is 7 chars.
 To replace it with